stevemacn/service-learning-course/syllabus.md

 * Deconstruct problem into its constituent parts.
 * Write a proposal that identifies a problem and suggests a well-supprted solution.
 * Develop a plan by establishing goals, timelines, and deliverables.
-* Create a community by identifying stakeholders, performing need-finding analysis, and rallying supporters to your cause.
+* Create a community: identify stakeholders, perform need-finding analysis, and rally supporters to your cause.
 * Use data-driven arguements to support your ideas and establish arguements.
 * Manage a team by establishing and implementing an organizational structure.
 * Identify roles that exist in typical companies.
 * Provide constructive feedback to other team members.
-* Have fun and have a social impact to see first hand how your work can affect others and change the world for the better.
+* Have fun and make an impact.
+See first hand how your work can affect others and change the world.

 ### Grading 1610/3210